-If you earn more than $1,000 from employment, SSDI won't consider your application.
+If you earn more than $1,310 from employment, SSDI won't consider your application.
 However, there is no limit on the amount of unearned income you can receive each month, nor is there a limit on how much money you can have in your bank account.
 The amount of benefits you receive from SSDI is based on your work history and won't change regardless of your unearned income and resources.

 Supplemental Security Income

 Some individuals receiving SSDI may also receive Supplemental Security Income, or SSI, which is a benefit awarded to individuals with limited means who are blind, disabled or over age 65.
 Disabled individuals who don't qualify for SSDI because of insufficient work credits may still receive SSI.
 Unlike SSDI, SSI does have income and resource limits.

 If you are married and you apply for SSI, Social Security may also include your spouse's income and resources when determining if you qualify for benefits.
 However, certain types of income and resources, such as your home or income you receive from other public assistance programs, don't count toward your limit.
-Though resources and unearned income won't affect your ability to qualify for SSDI, earned income that exceeds $1,000 may affect your benefits because it indicates that you can return to work.
+Though resources and unearned income won't affect your ability to qualify for SSDI, earned income that exceeds $1,310 may affect your benefits because it indicates that you can return to work.